Join

 Structured, predefined offers solve this.

-When you purchase a clear logo package:
+When you choose a clear logo package:

-• Scope is defined upfront
+• Scope is defined upfront.

 • Pricing matches deliverables

-• Revision limits are transparent
+• Revision limits are transparent.

-• Timeline expectations are visible
+• Timeline expectations are visible.

 This reduces friction and makes approval easier.